How was decorated El Escorial Monastery

 The figures represent the propagation of the faith, while the garden and the four pools symbolize Paradise and its rivers.

-- there are 8 on the north wall, from the Meeting at the Golden Gate to the Circumcision;
+- There are eight on the north wall, from the Meeting at the Golden Gate to the Circumcision;

 - 16 on the east wall, from the Baptism to Christ and the Woman Taken in Adultery;